auliafilth/jackal_simulation/README.md

 This is an independet port of the code from Clearpath Robotics for simulation Jackal in ROS Jade and Kinetic

 # Install
 To install you need to place this repo in your catkin workspace src.
 After that you need to resolve the deps needed for these to build.
-To do this go into the gazebo_ros_pkgs director and enter this command.
+To do this go into the gazebo_ros_pkgs directory that is inside of this repo and enter this command.

 ```
 rosdep update